 1. Any teacher who resigns from his/her position during the term of his/her individual contract shall be released from employment by the Board without prejudice provided that said teacher has given notice of such intent at least thirty (30) calendar days prior to the termination date.
-However, as provided by 1012.33(3)(a)4, Florida Statutes, any teacher in the 97-day probationary period of his/her initial annual contract may resign upon immediate notice.
+However, as provided by 1012.335, Florida Statutes, any teacher in the one (1) year probationary contract period may resign upon immediate notice.
 Such resignation will not be a breach of contract.